 The $n$-qubit unitary implemented by a circuit over the universal Clifford+T gate set is of size $2^n\times 2^n$.
-There are special classes of circuits like linear reversible circuits which can be described by a matrix of size $n\times n$.
+There are special classes of circuits like linear reversible circuits which can be described by a matrix of size $n\times n$ \cite{2008_PMH}.
 But we will not go into their detail, since we are working with general circuits.
 A {\bf quantum circuit synthesis algorithm} takes as input an $n$-qubit unitary $U$ of size $2^n\times 2^n$ and outputs a circuit implementing that unitary \cite{2005_DN, 2013_GS, 2013_K}.
 Often additional constraints are imposed, for example, output a circuit with \emph{minimum} number of certain resources like T gates \cite{2013_GKMR, 2016_dMM}.
 Let us concentrate on T gates as the resource.
 These algorithms are often called \textbf{(resource)-optimal circuit synthesis algorithms}.
 From here on, with a slight abuse of terminology we use the terms \emph{synthesis algorithm} and \emph{T-count-optimal synthesis algorithm} interchangeably.
 If, at any point they need to be differentiated, it should be clear from the context.
 We must observe that this puts a tighter constraint on the output of the algorithm and with some good probability may change the complexity of the algorithm by a significant amount.
 For example, the complexity of synthesizing $n$-qubit quantum circuits is $\poly(N)$, where $N=2^n$ is the input size.
 But before this work, it was not evident that the complexity of synthesizing T-count-optimal circuits could also be $\poly(N)$.

 In most cases optimal synthesis problems with an input size of $O(2^n)$ becomes too resource-intensive in practice.
 So another class of algorithms have been designed, \textbf{quantum re-synthesis algorithms}, where some more information is given about $U$, usually a circuit implementing it \cite{2014_AMMR, 2018_HC}.
 For re-synthesis algorithms the goal is to \emph{reduce} some resource, like the number of T gates, depending on the input information like the circuit given.
 A single unitary can be implemented by different \emph{equivalent circuits}.
 For most re-synthesis algorithms the output changes with each different input circuit for the same $U$, (see for example \cite{2018_AAM}).